-My budget friendly Lentil Stew has a powerful punch of flavor and uses lentils in place of meat for a budget friendly mealtime solution.
+My budget friendly and delicious Lentil Stew has a powerful punch of flavor and uses lentils in place of meat for a budget friendly mealtime solution.

 In addition to the nutritional benefits of lentils, they satisfy my Southern need for a “hot bowl of beans”.
 I like to put on a little chicken broth and cook me up a cup or so of them for a quick lunch.
 On cold days like today, they are one of my go to comfort foods.